What food for your pet?

 Your pet will have different nutritional requirements to you and your family.
 This is why it is a good idea to feed your pet specially designed pet food.
 It is less time-consuming to feed your pet something from the GAIN Pet Nutrition range, as we have conducted research into all our feeds to meet all your pet’s nutritional needs.
-The GAIN Pet Nutrition range is highly consistent and digestible and results in easily managed small dry stools and reduced levels of unpleasant dog odours.
+The GAIN Pet Nutrition range is highly consistent and digestible which results in easily managed small dry stools and reduced levels of unpleasant dog odours.

 - Adding scraps to the diet can upset the dogs digestion and lead to messy unpleasant-smelling stools.

-- Be careful not to over feed your pet.
+- Be careful not to over-feed your pet.

 - Dogs have a natural instinct to store food, and eat as much as possible.